El Ingenioso Hidalgo Don Quijote de

 No matter which combination is chosen, the pages remain synchronized as one proceeds through the novel; the audio can be enjoyed continuously, paused at will, or reset to the current page.

 Navigation between the parts of the work is available from the table of contents, chapter by chapter, by individual folio number, as well as sequentially page by page, backwards or forwards.
-Rapid location of specific events or references is facilitated through a comprehensive index and through an advanced search facility for both the Spanish and English editions.
+Rapid location of specific events or references is facilitated through a comprehensive index.

 Many of the mythological and historical references in the text have been annotated - the notes are hidden to minimize interference with the natural flow of the text, but can be called forth by simply placing the cursor over a term.